 - Modern (1900-present), where you’ll learn about works by Joplin, Ravel, Stravinsky, Gershwin, Copland, Bernstein, and more.

 Included are all teaching instructions, listening links, general notebooking pages, definitions of musical terms, and MORE.
-Great for ALL AGES.
+This music theory concepts package is great for ALL AGES.

 Please note: SQUILT is not returnable once downloaded.